rendinetshianane/Message-Tagger/README.md

 Process Overview:

-- Tokenizes message text (e.g., "registration is failing" → ["registration", "is", "failing"])
+- Firstly it tokenizes the message text from the user (e.g., "registration is failing" → ["registration", "is", "failing"])
-- Matches keywords defined for each tag
+- Matches the tokens to the keywords defined in each tag
-- Scores each tag based on number of keyword hits
+- After that it scores each tag based on the number of keywords a certain tag contains in the user message
-- Returns Primary (highest score) and Secondary (next highest) tag
+- Then finally it returns two tags, primary and secondary, primary is the tag with the highest score then secondary is second highest
 - Example Flow:

 Message: "I want to register for an account"